Mike Pence: 2020 vice presidential election

-Vote counting and storming of the Capitol
+Vote counting and January 6 attack

 In January 2021, Trump began to pressure Pence to take action to overturn the election.
 As vice president, Pence presided over the January 6, 2021, congressional joint session to count the electoral votes—normally a non-controversial, ceremonial event.
 In the days leading up to the session, Trump declared both in public and in private that Pence should use that position to overturn the election results in swing states and declare Trump–Pence the winners of the election.
 Pence demurred that the United States Constitution did not give him that power, but Trump falsely insisted that "The Vice President and I are in total agreement that the Vice President has the power to act."

 According to The New York Times, multiple sources claim that Trump called Pence before he departed to certify the results urging him again one last time ultimately telling him, "You can either go down in history as a patriot, or you can go down in history as a pussy."

 Before the start of the Joint Session, Pence stated in a "Dear Colleague" letter that the Constitution prevented him from deciding which electoral votes counted and which did not.
 According to Politico, Pence was inspired by Al Gore presiding over his own defeat twenty years earlier during the 2000 presidential election, when Pence was a newly elected member of Congress.

 On January 6, 2021, the day on which a joint session of Congress met to count and certify the results of the Electoral College for the 2020 presidential election, Trump held a rally at which he urged listeners to go to the Capitol and repeatedly expressed the hope that Pence would "do the right thing".
 Many listeners then marched to the Capitol and stormed it.

 On January 15, The Washington Post reported that Pence came "dangerously close" to the rioters during their occupation of the Capitol.
 Pence was not evacuated from the Senate chambers until 14 minutes after the initial breach of the Capitol was reported.
 He and his family were eventually ushered from the Senate chambers into a second-floor hideaway.
 One minute later, the mob rushed onto a stair landing only 100 feet away, from which they could have seen him enter the room if they had arrived a minute earlier.
 After his evacuation from the Senate chambers, his Secret Service detail wanted to move him away from the Capitol building but he refused to get in the car.
 Pence later approved the deployment of the National Guard, which raised questions as the vice president is not the commander-in-chief.
 After the Capitol was cleared, Congress resumed its joint session, and officially certified the election results with Pence declaring Biden and Harris the winners.